-It was just after Thanksgiving last year and an artist called me and told me she had just submitted her work to be in a booth at a new Art Fair in Miami during Art Fair Week.
+It was just after Thanksgiving and I got an urgent call from an artist I’ll call Emily.
+She had just submitted her work to be in a booth at a new Art Fair in Miami during Art Fair Week.
 It was her dream to have her work be there during Art Fair Week.
-She had a friend whose art was there two years ago and had been seen by a curator; she got invited to be in a show in Europe as a result, and it led to all sorts of good things.
-She was sure this could be her big opportunity.
+She had a friend whose art had been shown there two years ago.
+It was seen by a curator who invited her to be in a show in Europe as a result.
+That show led to all sorts of good things.
+Emily was sure this would be her big opportunity.
 She wanted to know my opinion.
 She had to decide by tomorrow to send off her painting in time.

 While in Miami, I visited the venue, and it was a disaster.
-The artist’s work was on the floor, leaning against the wall, and had no light on it.
-Art was jam-packed all over the walls, and no one there knew anything about her work and couldn’t field any questions when asked about it.
-It was a bad situation all around, and it was upsetting for me to see how the promise made to the artist wasn’t being followed through on.
-I felt I had to do something to make the situation better, so I was able to get them to hang the painting on the wall, even though the only available space was beneath the window.
+When I finally found Emily’s work, it was on the floor, leaning against the wall, and had no light on it.
+Art was jam-packed all over the walls, and no one there knew anything about her work.
+It was a bad situation all around.
+I was able to get the painting hung on the wall, though the only available space was beneath the window.
 There was still no lighting available and it was beginning to get dark.
 It would have some light on it during the daytime.

-I called the artist and sent her some photos of the space and her artwork.
-Naturally she was upset, and called the manager of the space to express her dissatisfaction with the situation.
-She insisted that her art be returned immediately and her money be refunded.
-Fortunately for her, she got her money and her art back in due time.
-It was a big lesson for her.
+I called Emily and reported the situation to her and sent photos.
+She called the manager of the space and insisted that her art be pulled and her money be refunded.
+Fortunately, she got her money and her art back in due time.
+Emily was stressed and anxious the whole time.
+She learned a big lesson.

 We all have hopes and dreams, and sometimes we jump ahead with our “pie in the sky” ideas.
-Slowing it down and taking thing step by step is always a more sure way to reach the success we want.
-In art it is the same as in any other business that success builds over time and is more likely when a plan is created and a strategy is chosen and followed.
+Slowing it down and taking things step by step is a more sure way to reach the success we want.
+It is the same with art as in any other business.
+Success builds over time and is assured when a plan is created and a strategy is chosen and followed.

-Gwenda Joyce is an Artist Agent and an Success Mentor who has helped artists move forward with their art careers.
+Gwenda Joyce is a Career Success Mentor who helps artists and entrepreneurs move to the next level in their art careers.
 For more information and a free strategy session, Click Here.